Daily Wisconsin COVID-19 Update: 930 New Cases, No Deaths

 Source: Wisconsin Department of Health Services

-No new deaths were recorded, and one death was added to the state system, putting the total Wisconsin death toll at 15,263 overall.
+No new deaths were recorded or added to the state system, putting the total Wisconsin death toll at 15,263 overall.
 A lag in death reporting statewide has affected these numbers.

 If you are looking for COVID-19 testing or vaccination, consult the Wisconsin Department of Health Services website.